SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 and allows it to continue propagation.

 If an error is thrown,
-that error is propagated to the outer scope of the ``try`` expression until it is handled by a ``catch`` clause.
+that error is propagated to its outer scope until it is handled by a ``catch`` clause.
 A ``catch`` clause consists of the ``catch`` keyword, followed by a pattern to match the error against and a set of statements to execute.